kas-lab/suave/README.md

 Now you can proceed to [run the exemplar](#run-the-exemplar).

-### Build docker images locally
+### Build Docker images locally
-Should you want to make some changes to the docker container, you can also choose to build it locally.
-In the provided docker folder, the build_images.sh script can be run to build the image locally.
+Should you want to make some changes to the Docker container, you can also choose to build it locally.
+In the provided Docker folder, the `build_images.sh` script can be run to build the image locally.
 The built image can then be run with the same command afterwards.
-Instead of pulling the image from dockerhub, it will use the local image instead.
+Instead of pulling the image from Dockerhub, it will use the local image.

 ## Install the exemplar locally
-To install the exemplar locally, you have to [install Gazebo Garden](#install-gazebo-garden), [install ROS2 Humble](#install-ros2-humble), [install ardusub](#install-ardusub), [install the ardusub plugin](#install-ardusub_plugin), and finally [install the suave workspace](#install-suave-workspace).
+To install the exemplar locally, you have to [install Gazebo Garden](#install-gazebo-garden), [install ROS2 Humble](#install-ros2-humble), [install ArduSub](#install-ardusub), [install the ArduSub plugin](#install-ardusub_plugin), and finally [install the SUAVE workspace](#install-suave-workspace).

 #### Install Gazebo Garden